 6. Access Control

-Access control policy, user access lifecycle management (provisioning, review, revocation), privileged access management, multi-factor authentication for critical systems, and monitoring of privileged account activity.
+Access control policy, user access lifecycle management (provisioning, review, revocation), privileged access management with documented approval workflows, multi-factor authentication for critical systems and remote access, and monitoring of privileged account activity.
+Access review evidence — documented quarterly or semi-annual reviews with management sign-off — is consistently one of the top evidence items requested by NESA assessors.

 7. Cryptography

 Cryptographic policy covering approved algorithms, key management procedures, and encryption requirements for sensitive data at rest and in transit.
-Specifically addresses UAE regulatory requirements around encryption of personal data.
+Specifically addresses UAE regulatory requirements around encryption of personal data — aligning with UAE PDPL obligations for personal data protection through appropriate technical measures.

 8. Operations Security